What is a bulk entitlement?

 How are bulk entitlements created?

-The Minister for Water can issue bulk entitlements under the Act in two ways:
+The Minister for Water can issue bulk entitlements under the Act in 2 ways:

 Can bulk entitlements be amended?